thosgood/this-weeks-finds/markdown/151-200/week159.md

 so(9,1) = sl(2,O)

-which I mentioned already in \"[week104](week104.html)\".
+which I mentioned already in ["Week 104"](#week104).
 This is what lets us write down the super-Yang-Mills Lagrangians and superstring Lagrangians in spacetimes of dimension 3, 4, 6, and 10 - i.e., 2 more than the magic numbers 1, 2, 4, and 8.
 Adding 8, we can guess there should also be fun stuff in spacetimes of dimensions 11, 12, 14 and 18, related to F4, E6, E7 and E8, respectively.
 Is this true?
 Is the 11d case related to 11d supergravity - or M-theory?
-I don\'t know.
+I don't know.

 ------------------------------------------------------------------------